What's Coming to Netflix in November 2021

 - A Castle for Christmas (2021) N – Holiday rom-com starring Cary Elwes and Brooke Shields.

-- Dig Deeper: The Disappearance of Birgit Meier (2021) N – Crime documentary.
+- Dig Deeper: The Disappearance of Birgit Meier (2021) N – Crime documentary about a young girl’s disappearances and her brothers ongoing quest to find out the truth.

 - Light The Night (Season 1) N – Taiwanese mystery crime series.